 "SLI battery" means a battery that is specifically designed to supply electric power for starting, lighting, or ignition and that can also be used for auxiliary or backup purposes in vehicles, other means of transport or machinery

-3.5.3. ["Traction battery" means
+3.5.3.
+"Traction battery" means a rechargeable electrical energy storage system (REESS) installed in an electrified vehicle and used mainly for traction purposes

 3.6.
 "Bill of Material(s)" means a list of raw materials, sub-assemblies, intermediate assemblies, sub-components, parts and the quantities of each needed to manufacture the product in the scope.
 In some sectors it is equivalent to the bill of components.